subvolume/And-Away/docs/API-Implementation-Checklist.md

 > **📝 Document Maintainer:** This checklist is maintained and updated by Claude (AI Assistant) as progress is made on the project.
 Last updated: December 2024.

-## 🎯 Current Status: Phase 3 - Google Places Integration (Step 6 Partially Complete)
+## 🎯 Current Status: Phase 3 - Google Places Integration (Step 6 Complete, Step 10 Partially Complete)

 **✅ Recently Completed:**
 - GooglePlacesService created with all 3 APIs (Autocomplete, Text Search, Place Details)